okyerewah/HabitTracker/README.md

 # Habit Tracker

-A command-line application built in Python that allows a user to create habits and track them through completions.
+A command-line application that allows a user to create habits and monitor their completion through analytics.

 ## Installation